yangjenny/BiasMitigationRL/README.md

 If you found our work useful, please consider citing:

-Yang, J., Soltan, A. A., & Clifton, D. A. (2022).
-Algorithmic Fairness and Bias Mitigation for Clinical Machine Learning: A New Utility for Deep Reinforcement Learning. medRxiv.
+Yang, J., Soltan, A. A., Eyre, D. W., & Clifton, D. A. (2023).
+Algorithmic fairness and bias mitigation for clinical machine learning with deep reinforcement learning.
+Nature Machine Intelligence, 1-11.